SPECIAL REPORT: Fire departments strive to close gender gap in the fire service

-NORTHWEST ARKANSAS (KNWA) — Male dominated professions like the fire service continue to face a significant gender gap.
+NORTHWEST ARKANSAS (KFTA) — Male-dominated professions like the fire service continue to face a significant gender gap.
 Though many departments started hiring women decades ago, it’s still rare to find more than one woman at a department.

 Andrea Anzalone, a firefighter at the Rogers Fire Department, graduated from the fire academy in 2019.
 She was the only woman in her class of recruits.